Emergency Preparedness Part 3 (2021)

 Cyber attacks can target any sector, resulting in things such as power outages and food shortages; the chaos that may ensue from a cyber attack could also result in the form of rioting and looting, which is why having plenty of supplies at home is key.
 As we don’t know how long this would last for, doing an inventory of our supplies and rationing them would be appropriate.
 Having renewable forms of power, such as solar powered generators is a good idea, which you can hook a CB radio up to in order to stay updated on the outside world.

-This is the worst of all the scenarios; it may not happen at all, which is what we would all hope for though it's not something we should rule out.
+This is the worst of all the scenarios; given the recent and current events, this cannot be ruled out.
 Whilst some may be fortunate enough to have an underground shelter, this is just not a viable option for the rest of us.
 Survival of a nuclear blast is dependent on several things, such as the size, radius, how high it is in the atmosphere, when it detonates and how close you are to it; 1 megaton for instance, would have a blast radius of about 3.7 miles.
 Do not look at the blast itself as this can visually incapacitate us from the flash; time is of the essence.
 To protect ourselves, you would need to duck and stay covered as best as you can, covering as much skin as possible.
 You would ideally remove ourselves as far as away as possible and seek shelter, (ideally underground if possible; soil helps to shield from radiation) and stay there to protect ourselves from radiation.
 Concrete, bricks and even glass and plastic can protect us from different types of radiation.
 If there isn’t a basement level, then the centre of a building on the ground floor is the next best bet to keep distance away from the fallout.
 Keep in mind that removing your clothes can also reduce exposure to radiation.
 Don’t use shampoo or conditioner as they bind radioactive material to hair.

 As this is a general overview, we won't go into the treatment of exposure to radiation.
 Keep in mind that the severity is based on the amount of radiation and duration of exposure.